-How to Choose a Care Home in BC: A Family Guide
+Choosing a Care Home in BC: A Guide to Help Your Family Feel Confident

 Types of Senior Care in BC

-Before you start searching, it helps to understand what types of care are available in British Columbia.
-The right fit depends on your loved one's current needs and how those needs might change over time.
+Before you start searching, it helps to know what types of care BC offers.
+The right fit depends on your loved one's current needs.
+It also depends on how those needs might change over time.

-- Independent living (retirement homes): For seniors who are largely self-sufficient but want a community setting with amenities like meals, social activities, and housekeeping.
+- Independent living (retirement homes): For seniors who are mostly self-sufficient but want a community setting.
+Includes meals, social activities, and housekeeping.
 No regulated personal care is provided.

-- Assisted living: For seniors who need some daily support — help with bathing, dressing, medication management — but do not require 24-hour nursing care.
-Residents live in private suites.
+- Assisted living: For seniors who need some daily support.
+This includes help with bathing, dressing, and medication management.
+Residents don't need 24-hour nursing and live in private suites.

-- Long-term care (residential care): For seniors with complex health needs requiring 24-hour professional nursing care.
-This includes people with advanced dementia, significant mobility limitations, or complex medical conditions.
+- Long-term care (residential care): For seniors with complex health needs who need 24-hour professional nursing care.
+This includes people with advanced dementia, significant mobility issues, or complex medical conditions.

-- Dementia care (memory care): Specialized units within assisted living or long-term care facilities designed for people with Alzheimer's and other forms of dementia.
-These units have secured environments and trained staff.
+- Dementia care (memory care): Specialized units within assisted living or long-term care.
+These are designed for people with Alzheimer's and other forms of dementia.
+They have secured environments and trained staff.

-Many families are unsure which level of care is appropriate.
-A Home & Community Care assessment through your health authority is the best starting point — a case manager will evaluate your loved one's needs and recommend the right level of care.
+It's common to feel unsure about which level of care is right.
+A Home & Community Care assessment through your health authority is the best starting point.
+A case manager will evaluate your loved one's needs and recommend the right level.
+For a detailed comparison, read our guide on assisted living vs. long-term care in BC.

 The Health Authority Process

-In BC, access to subsidized assisted living and long-term care is coordinated through your regional health authority.
-Here is how the process typically works:
+In BC, access to subsidized assisted living and long-term care goes through your regional health authority.
+Here's how the process typically works:

 - Request an assessment: Contact your health authority's Home & Community Care intake line.
-If your loved one is in hospital, the hospital care team can initiate this process.
+If your loved one is in hospital, the hospital care team can start this process for you.

 - Clinical assessment: A case manager will assess your loved one's physical, cognitive, and social needs.
 This usually happens at home or in hospital.

-- Care level determination: Based on the assessment, the case manager determines whether your loved one qualifies for assisted living, long-term care, or other community supports.
+- Care level determination: Based on the assessment, the case manager decides whether your loved one qualifies for assisted living, long-term care, or other community supports.

 - Facility preferences: You can typically choose up to three preferred facilities in your health authority region.
-The case manager can advise on availability and waitlists.
+Your case manager can advise on availability and waitlists.

-- Waitlist placement: Your loved one is placed on the waitlist for your chosen facilities.
-Wait times vary — from weeks to many months depending on the region and facility.
+- Waitlist placement: Your loved one goes on the waitlist for your chosen facilities.
+Wait times range from weeks to many months depending on region and facility.

-- Offer and admission: When a bed or suite becomes available, you will receive an offer.
+- Offer and admission: When a bed or suite opens up, you'll receive an offer.
 You generally have 24-48 hours to accept or decline.

-The five health authorities in BC are Fraser Health, Vancouver Coastal Health, Island Health, Interior Health, and Northern Health.
-Each has slightly different intake processes, so contact yours directly for specific instructions.
+BC has five health authorities: Fraser Health, Vancouver Coastal Health, Island Health, Interior Health, and Northern Health.
+Each has a slightly different intake process.
+Contact yours directly for specific instructions.
+Many families find this step helpful to take early, even before care feels urgent.

 Your Visit Checklist

-Visiting a care home in person is essential.
-Try to visit at least twice — once during a scheduled tour and once unannounced during a meal time or activity period.
-Here is what to look for:
+Visiting a care home in person is one of the most important steps you can take.
+Try to visit at least twice.
+Go once during a scheduled tour and once unannounced during a meal or activity.
+Here's what to look for:

 Physical environment: